 Facial injuries can occur in motor vehicle accidents, household accidents, sports injuries, animal attacks, and physical violence.
-Most of the facial injuries involve the skin.
-However, in the more severe cases, structures such as the eye, nose, lips, ears, and even the facial bones may also be affected.
-In the most severe scenario, the brain and upper airway are traumatized with dangerous, life-threatening consequences.
+Most of the facial injuries involve the skin only.
+However, in more severe cases, structures such as the eye, nose, lips, ears, and even the facial bones may also be affected.
+In the most severe scenario, the brain and upper airway may be traumatized with dangerous, life-threatening consequences.

-Apart from its various functional roles, the face serves essential aesthetic functions as well.
-Facial injuries almost invariably produce scars, defects, and deformities to the face that are easily noticeable.
-Besides affecting the patient physically, there are also profound psychologic effects on the patient, affecting the patient’s job and social functions.
+Apart from its various functional roles, the face also serves important aesthetic functions as well.
+Facial injuries invariably produce scars, defects, and deformities to the face that are easily noticeable.
+Besides affecting the patient physically, there are also profound psychologic effects on the patient, significantly affecting the patient’s occupation and social functions.

 Classification of Facial Wounds

 Incised wounds: An incised wound is a clean-cut wound caused by sharp objects such as a knife or broken glass.
 Treatment is by proper wound cleansing and surgical closure.

 Lacerations: Lacerations are jagged tears that go all the way through the skin.
 The cause is blunt trauma to the skin.
 There may be associated with tissue loss.
 It is essential to clean the wound, remove debris and dead tissues, and do proper surgical closure.
 Scarring is usually more abundant and subsequent scar management is usually required.

 Abrasions: An type of open wound that’s caused by the skin rubbing against a rough surface, in which the superficial layer of the skin scraped off.
 It is crucial to clean the wound properly and remove debris from the wound.
 Antibiotic ointment is applied to prevent infection and maintain moisture.
 Abrasions usually will not cause scarring, but post-inflammatory hyperpigmentation may occur.